High School Preparation Course CRICOS Code 022332J

 - Tuition fees held in trust account

-- Balance Tuition refunded (less administration fee) if you start your course early at the local school
+- Balance Tuition refunded (less administration fee) if the student starts their course early at the local school

-- We have our own in-house homestay placement service and, whenever possible, we take care to place our students with an Australian family with children.
-Ideally a family with high school students but this is not always possible.
+- AICOL has its own in-house homestay placement service and, whenever possible, we take care to place our students with an Australian family with children.
+Ideally we try to find a family with high school students but this is not always possible.

-- AICOL has a wonderfully convenient, safe and healthy location including a small natural rainforest environment.
+- AICOL has a wonderfully convenient, safe and healthy location.

-- There is also a lunch room, kitchen and toilets exclusively dedicated to junior students.
+- There are also two lunch rooms, kitchens and toilets exclusively dedicated to junior students.

 - Fresh healthy food is readily available at nearby shops.